-- 300 Definitions - 301 Designation Process - 302 Enforcement and Disciplinary Process - 303 Trauma Facility Designation Criteria Level I - 304 Trauma Facility Designation Criteria Level II - 305 Trauma Quality Improvement Programs for Designated Trauma Centers Levels III-V - 306 Expanded Scope of Care for Designated Trauma Centers Level III-IV - 307 Trauma Facility Designation Criteria Level III - 308 Trauma Facility Designation Criteria Level IV - 309 Trauma Facility Designation Criteria Level V - 310 Burn Unit Referral Criteria - 311 Trauma Facility Designation Criteria Regional Pediatric Trauma Centers
+- 300. Definitions - 301.
+Nondesignation and Designation Processes - 302.
+Enforcement and Disciplinary Process - 303.
+Trauma Facility Designation Criteria Level I and II - 304.
+Trauma Quality Improvement Programs for Designated Trauma Centers Levels III-V - 305.
+Scope of Care for Designated Trauma Centers Level III-V - 306.
+Trauma Facility Designation Criteria Level III - 307.
+Trauma Facility Designation Criteria Level IV and V - 308.
+Burn Unit Referral Criteria - 309.
+Trauma Facility Designation Criteria Regional Pediatric Trauma Centers - 300.
+Definitions - 1.
+Advanced Trauma Life Support (ATLS) or equivalent The training provided in accordance with the American College of Surgeons curriculum for Advanced Trauma Life Support.
+An equivalent program is one which has been approved by the Department.

-300. Definitions

-- 1. Advanced Trauma Life Support (ATLS) or equivalent The training provided in accordance with the American College of Surgeons curriculum for Advanced Trauma Life Support.
-An equivalent program is one which has been approved by the department.
 The burden shall be upon the applicant to prove that the program is equivalent to ATLS. - 2.
-Consultation Telephone or telemedicine, as specified in this chapter, to determine the necessity of transfer and the circumstances of transfer, including but not limited to additional diagnostic/therapeutic issues, availability of resources and weather conditions.
-Consultation occurs between the attending trauma surgeon (or physician in a Level IV facility) of a referring facility and an attending trauma surgeon (who is a member of the attending staff) at a receiving facility.
-Trauma consultation shall include written documentation completed by the trauma surgeon at the Levels II and III facilities, or the attending physicians at the Level IV facility.
-Disagreements as to patient disposition will be documented at both facilities. - 3.
-Core group the core group of surgeons is comprised of those surgeons identified by the trauma medical director who provide coverage for at least 60 percent of the trauma call schedule.
+Consultation Telephone or telemedicine, as specified in this chapter, to determine the necessity of transfer and the circumstances of transfer including, but not limited to, additional diagnostic/therapeutic issues, availability of resources, and weather conditions.
+Consultation occurs between the attending trauma surgeon, or physician in a Level IV or V facility, of a referring facility and an appropriate attending physician from the trauma service at a receiving trauma center with the resources necessary to meet the patient's needs.
+Trauma consultation shall include written documentation completed by staff at both facilities.
+Disagreements as to patient disposition will be documented at both facilities for Department review.